How to write website content that converts

 The most important is the quality of your content.
 Ask yourself:

 Is it well-written, easy to follow and free from errors?

 Is it regularly updated with helpful, quality content (eg blogs)?

 Does it contain keywords or phrases (ie words that your customers are searching in Google)?

 Are the keywords and phrases naturally incorporated into every page?

 For more tips on on how to optimise your site for Google, check out this blog.

 About the author

-Hannah McCreery is a copywriter, public relations professional and the founder of Two Sides.
+Hannah McCreery is a copywriter, digital content writer and the founder of Two Sides.